Kaltsoon/data-management-and-databases/exercises/sql-exercises-3.md

 > Using generative AI tools to directly generate task answers is strictly forbidden and considered plagiarism.
 You won't be able to use such tools in the exam and without a lot of practice, your exam and learning results won't be good.

 > [!IMPORTANT]
-> Save your SQL queries to a file `sql_exercises_3_YOURFAMILYNAME.sql` in SQL Server Management Studio.
-Write the task numbers as comments to your query window as follows:
+> Write your SQL queries in SQL Server Management Studio and include the task numbers as comments to your query window as follows:
 >
 > ```sql
 > -- 1